Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide

 Some children on the spectrum do not understand the concept of personal space.
 This video is a good social story about respecting the personal space of others.

-Sometimes children with special needs don’t understand boundaries or that it’s not okay to hit.
-This story explains what to do in those circumstances.
+Sometimes, children with special needs don’t understand boundaries or that it’s not okay to hit.
+Many stories explain what to do in those circumstances.

-If your child has difficulty taking turns with his/her playmates or classmates, then this story about taking turns might help.
+If your child has difficulty taking turns with their playmates or classmates, this story about taking turns might help.

-Friends can make life for your child easier, so help him/her make friends with this great social story (download the PDF here).
+Friends can make life for your child easier, so help them make friends with this great social story (download the PDF here).

 Images courtesy of Teachers Pay Teachers

-Stealing is a serious offense so it is important to correct this behavior as early as possible.
+Stealing is a serious offense, so correcting this behavior as early as possible is important.
 Social Stories for stealing like the one below can help your child understand stealing is a negative behavior with grave consequences.

 Image via boardmaker